Chris is back

 He plays a fancily-dressed Creole from New Orleans who operates as a gun for hire partly because he thinks getting paid by white folks to kill white folks helps him avenge his slave mother who had been sold when she got too annoying to her white owner.
 That’s already quite an unusual premise and there are other psychological twists and turns which add to the interest.

-Produced by Stanley Kramer, with a runtime of 92 minutes, it’s in color and the DP was Joe MacDonald so it’s no cheap B-Western.
+Produced by Stanley Kramer of High Noon fame, with a runtime of 92 minutes, it’s in color and the DP was Joe MacDonald so it’s no cheap B-Western.
 There were also some good character actors, such as George Segal, Strother Martin, Brad Dexter (Harry Luck in the Seven) and Pat Hingle.
 The director was Richard Wilson, who was not maybe in the very top flight of directors but he had been assistant and admirer of Orson Welles and had directed Robert Mitchum successfully in Man With the Gun in 1955, quite an atmospheric noir B-Western.

 They just call him Jewel

 Of course there’s love interest.
 Ruth Adams (Janice Rule), the wife of henchman Crane, had been in love with Reb Matt before he deserted her to go off to the war and she married Crane in pique.
 But she is unhappy with one-armed (and, it is hinted, incomplete in other ways too) hubby.
 Now Matt is back she has mixed emotions but helps him.
 But Jules moves in with the Adams couple as a boarder and begins to take an interest in Ruth too.
-He plays the spinet and guitar and knows poetry and stuff so she is attracted to him.
+He plays the spinet and guitar and knows poetry and stuff so she is attracted to him, you know how dames are.

 Cultured, you see